Aliens have to eat, and they don’t just eat meat, at least, not my aliens.

 Daranaean men hold jobs, and there is still a monetary system in place.
 Doctors include Varelle and Trinning, reporters include Craethe, and Beta Councilors include Boestus and Elemus.

 For Daranaeans, later life changes, depending upon caste.
 Prime Wives, such as Dratha, pictured here, can live fairly long lives.
 For wealthy families, the Prime Wife is treated like a queen and is not expected to help with child care, although she can if she wishes.

-Secondaries, such as Mistra and Cria, shown above, have children on a regular basis until menopause, and are then expected to continue helping the young adult children prepare for life in their own housholds.
+Secondaries, such as Mistra and Cria, above, have children on a regular basis until menopause.
+The expectation is they will continue helping the young adult children prepare for life in their own households.

 Third caste females, like Seppa, above, have children until menopause, when they are either euthanised or are donated or sold for medical experiments.

 Daranaean men live out their lives and have the longest life expectancy of all.

 Daranaens have a government composed of an elected Alpha who is advised by an elected Beta Council, which meets regularly and is very open to the press.
 None of the women can vote, not even Prime Wives.

 As a member of the Beta Council, Vidam (right) is expected to present bills, debate on them and vote.
 Voting in the Council Chamber is open and is accomplished by all of the representatives standing.
 Then the opponents of a bill sit.
 Anyone left standing is then counted as supporting the bill in question.
 A simple majority rules, but the Alpha can break ties.
 Abstentions are rare – much like dogs on Earth, Daranaeans mainly see their issues in black and white.
 A debate about granting Prime Wives the right to vote is part of Debate.